anonymous-beep-byte/anonymous_results.github.io/README.md

 ## Overview

 Here we present additional experiments that further confirm the performance of our proposed method, CMAB-SAMBA.
-Here we have experimetns with larger scale, as well as additional ablation studies.
+We include experiments at larger scales, as well as additional ablation studies.

 # Experiment 1: Regret Progression Over Rounds (K = 20, 50, 100)

-We run our experiments for larger scale settings to confirm the scalability of our method.
+We run experiments in larger-scale settings to confirm the scalability of our method.

-## $K = 20, d = 5, C = 100k, \Delta = 10^{-2}$
+## K = 20, d = 5, C = 100k, Δ = 10^-2

 <table>
   <tr>